oyesa/delani-project/README.md

 <!-- <img src="" width="900px" height="440px"> -->

-### Behaviour D
+### Behaviour Driven Development (BDD)
+input: User inputs name, email address and comment
+output: Upon clicking the submit button, pop up "username + Your message has been recieved.
+Thank you for reaching out to us."

 ### Setup/installation Requirements
  * Access your Github account
+ * Fork the repo from https://github.com/oyesa/delani-project
+ * Clone the link
+ * Open the link

  ### Technologies Used
  - HTML
  - CSS
  - Javascript - Used for document object manipulation
  - Bootstrap - Used for styling the interface
+ - jQuery

  ### Bugs
- Seen any bug?
-Contact me via mercy.oluchina@student.moringaschool.com.
-In case of any bug please alert me.
+Mailchimp API does not function properly
 ### Contact
 Oyesa Oluchina -mercy.oluchina@student.moringaschool.com

  ### Licence
  MIT Licence
- Copyright (c) 2022 Oyesa Oluchina
+ Copyright (c) 2022 Oyesa Mercy Oluchina